License GuideSOC 25-2051

 Read more

 Special education teachers must complete continuing education to renew their licenses.
-Your state board sets the hours required and mandates specific topics, often including ethics and state law.
-Check your state's requirements before your renewal deadline.
+Your state board sets the hour requirement for each renewal cycle.
+You'll typically need courses on ethics and state education law.
+Check your state board's website for exact hour counts and approved providers.

 Is This For You